AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-22-TODO-FIX-DATE/finding-an-ic-job-in-2025.md

 # Raw Notes
-- Context, why I'm looking in the first place
-- Happy to say I've found a job, and now I can spend some time reflecting on my experience of the whole process (in 2025)
 - Timeline
     - Took a couple of months to find something right for me
     - Whilst my plan was to take some time out, I should have started to apply a few weeks earlier - as it can take several weeks for the initial response / screening